-Whereas: We, the few of us volunteering, have struggled for too long to do the monumental tasks before us as a party, while being unsure of what to ask for help from prospective volunteers, or realizing how thinly we are stretched at the state level.
-Meanwhile, new volunteers do not know what they are signing up for, or what needs to be done.
+Whereas: We, the few of us who are active members, have struggled for too long to do the monumental tasks before us as a party, while being unsure of what to ask for help from prospective active members, or realizing how thinly we are stretched at the state level.
+Meanwhile, newly active members do not know what they are signing up for, or what needs to be done.

 Sponsor: Brian Cady 617-943-2853 email@example.com

 Committees that Vetted: MDVC(Supported), YGUMB, No. Shore Chapter, So Coast, CMGR, PVC.

 1. Why Sketch Out How More Newly Active Members Would Join Us, Now?

 - Because then we can be more specific about where and how to join us, when we ask others to join our efforts.
 This could make it a very concrete question; instead of the vague ‘we want you to join us’, we can ask ‘Would you serve as local chapter-to-communications committee liaison for the next year, doing the needed work in the communications committee (for example, as the job is described at the below-mentioned spreadsheet’s job descriptions), while keeping the chapter abreast of important developments?’.

 - Because then we can see just how thin our current ranks are, compared to what we need, to accomplish our goals.
 We're operating with just a skeleton crew; a ghost of what’s needed for the job before us, but we do not appear to recognize this lack of human resources.

 - Because then I can go to local chapters and ask specific members to fill a specific empty role associated with their chapter - a very concrete ‘ask’ which is easier to think about, and commit to.